Adrifib/adrifib/README.md

 ## Hi there 👋

 Hi!
 I'm a UPC student at FIB (Facultad de Informática de Barcelona).
-I'm currently cursing the Artificial Intelligence degree at first year.
+I'm actually cursing the Artificial Intelligence degree at first year.
 <!--
 **Adrifib/adrifib** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.